 Karen Melander-Magoon

 Born in Dubuque, Iowa, Karen Melander graduated from Indiana University in Music and received her Masters Degree from Boston University.
-She spent several years in Europe singing on the major stages of Germany and Austria.
+She spent two decades in Europe singing on the major stages of Germany and Austria.
 Her children, Aaron and Bridget, were born in the Loire Valley of France and in Berlin, Germany.
 In October, 2008, she received her Doctor of Ministry from the Graduate Theological Union in Berkeley, through San Francisco Theological Seminary and Starr King School for the Ministry.

 Karen married Orville Magoon in August, 1988.
 As a vintner in Guenoc Valley, Karen was responsible for bringing carmenère into California after years of quarantine in Canada and Geneva, New York.
 In 1994 it was certified for Guenoc Valley, and in 1996, after cloning sufficient budwood in Oregon, the Magoons had it planted on the Tephra Ridge, the hillside vineyards of the Guenoc estate.
 The carmenère clone planted in the USA is known as the Guenoc-Melander clone.

-Karen’s compact disk recordings include: Songs of Innocence (Dr. Lynn Wheeler, Pacific Union College, at the piano), including Benjamin Britten’s Charm of Lullabies, Poulenc’s La courte paille, and Mussorgsky’s Nursery; Footsteps in the Sands of Time (Frank Fanning at the piano) including selected Brahms Lieder, Schumann’s Frauenliebe und -leben, selections from the Italienisches Liederbuch by Hugo Wolf, and Debussy’s Chansons de Bilitis as well as selections from the Ariettes oubliées; Lillie, a Musical (piano arrangements and accompaniment by Frank Fanning), her musical about Lillie Langtryand and Georgia,(piano arrangements and accompaniment by Frank Fanning), her musical portrait of Georgia O'Keeffe.
+Karen’s publications include I Love Wine and other songs, Songs of Sea and Shore, Lillie, A Musical, Wiggly’s Adventures with English, Willie and Wilhelmina, Achatinella, A Snail Story, and A Culinary Voyage with Lillie Langtry.
+Her compact disc recordings include: Songs of Innocence (Dr. Lynn Wheeler, Pacific Union College, at the piano), including Benjamin Britten’s Charm of Lullabies, Poulenc’s La courte paille, and Mussorgsky’s Nursery; Footsteps in the Sands of Time (Frank Fanning at the piano) including selected Brahms Lieder, Schumann’s Frauenliebe und -leben, selections from the Italienisches Liederbuch by Hugo Wolf, and Debussy’s Chansons de Bilitis as well as selections from the Ariettes oubliées; Lillie, a Musical (piano arrangements and accompaniment by Frank Fanning), her musical about Lillie Langtry; and Georgia,(piano arrangements and accompaniment by Frank Fanning), her musical portrait of Georgia O'Keeffe.

 Comments from the Press about Karen Melander-Magoon